A duality theoretic view on limits of finite structures: Extended version: The logic of measures

 In Theorem~\ref{t:PFG(D)-dual-to-meas} below we will see that, in fact, $\PL D$ is complete with respect to this measure-theoretic semantics.
 In other words, $\PL D$ is the logic of the space of measures $\Mea(D)$.
 To start with, we let $\PFG(D)$ be the Lindenbaum--Tarski algebra of $\PL D$, that is the quotient of the free distributive lattice on the set

 with respect to the congruence generated by the conditions \ref{L1}--\ref{L5}.
-In particular, recall from Section~\ref{s:type-spaces} that elements of $\PFG(D)$ are provable equivalence classes of formulas $\phi,\psi$ in the logic $\PL D$.
+In particular, recall from Section~\ref{s:type-spaces} that elements of $\PFG(D)$ are equivalence classes of formulas $\phi,\psi$ with respect to equiprovability in the logic $\PL D$.
 Moreover, considering representatives, we have $\phi\leq \psi$ in $\PFG(D)$ if, and only if, $\phi \vdash \psi$ holds in the logic $\PL D$.